Hargreaves Lansdown shakes up charges for clients

-The new regulation, due in April as part of a shakeout of investment selling known as the Retail Distribution Review, will require an 8 million pound investment and could impact revenues by 9 million pounds in the first year, Hargreaves Lansdown said.
+The new regulation, due in April as part of a shakeout of investment selling known as the Retail Distribution Review (RDR), will require an 8 million pound investment and could impact revenues by 9 million pounds in the first year, Hargreaves Lansdown said.

 Following the financial crisis, regulators hope RDR will ensure investors are offered funds that match their needs rather than those which pay salesman or distribution platforms the highest commissions.